Scheduling Open

 Probate Mediation Process

 Our attorneys can help you develop a mediation strategy by explaining the procedure, how it works, and what to expect as the process unfolds.
 Probate mediation takes place in stages, and we can serve as your legal counsel throughout the process.
-Having over 20 years of expertise in negotiation, mediation, and litigation, we know what it takes to successfully complete a mediation process.
+Having over twenty years of expertise in negotiation, mediation, and litigation, we know what it takes to successfully complete a mediation process.
 The mediation process is divided into three stages and begins with a private meeting via Zoom video conference.

 First Stage: General Session